What internet speed do I need for streaming?

 Troubleshoot your internet

-Whenever you face internet connectivity issues, the first step to troubleshooting your internet is to identify whether the problem is with your connection or your equipment.
+Whenever you face internet connectivity issues, the first step is to identify whether the problem is with your connection or your equipment.
 Here are a few ways to troubleshoot your internet.

 You can determine if the internet problems result from malfunctioning equipment by following these steps.